Department of Dramatic Art

 285 Modern British Drama (3).
 Evolution of modern British drama from 1956 through the present.

 286 Modern Irish Drama (3).
 This course surveys Irish drama from the 1890s to the 1980s, investigating a broad range of plays in relationship to the sociopolitical and theatrical conditions of their emergence and reception.

 287 African American Theatre (3).
 This course investigates the history and legacy of African American drama through the study of its literary texts, performance styles, and cultural history.

-288 Theatre for Social Change: Latina/o Performance Traditions (3).
-This course assesses different models of theatre for social change as historically employed by United States Latina/o and Latina American theatre practitioners.
-Students will be guided through creating new works.
+288 Theatre for Social Change (3).
+This course assesses different models of theatre for social change through change theory, playwriting, and collaboration.
+Students will be guided through the process of creating new works.

 289 Contemporary Irish Drama (3).
 This course investigates Irish drama from the 1990s to the present, exploring how issues and themes of globalization, gender, race, nation, and identity, among others, translate from text to performance.

 290 Special Topics in Dramatic Art (0.53).
 The study of a topic in dramaturgy, theatrical design, or theatrical production.
 Content and instructor will vary.
 May be repeated for credit.

 291 Re-Playing Shakespeare in East Asia (3).
 This course investigates how Shakespeare is retold and relived in the Asian theatre vocabulary through examining aesthetic value, cultural and political identity, postcolonial modernity, and spectatorship in theatrical and cinematic interpretations of Shakespeare.